StuyPulse/StuyLib/src/com/stuypulse/stuylib/util/plot/readme.md

 ### Config

-Series includes a Config class which stores the name and capacity of a series.
+A `Series` is created with a `Config` class that stores the name and capacity of a series.

 The capacity is the max amount of points that can be plotted at the same time.

-The `.pop()` method is called to remove the oldest point from a series when its reached its capacity.
+The `.pop()` method enables this feature, as is called to when the oldest point should be removed from a series when its reached its capacity.
 If a series is non-changing it can leave this blank.

 The name of the config is what will appear on the legend of the plot.